dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 Bitcoin touches: philosophical questions, economic realities, and technological innovations.

-There certainly are better points of entry if you have never heard about Bitcoin before.
+There are probably better points of entry if you have never heard about Bitcoin before.
 Great books have been written, videos have been made, courses have been created.
 However, there is no "right way" to learn about Bitcoin.
 So if you are new and ended up here, that's fine!
 I hope some of these lessons will be useful